curl/everything-curl/usingcurl-proxies.md

 ## Captive portals

-(these are not proxies but in the way)
+These are not proxies but they're blocking the way between you and the server you want to access.

 A "captive portal" is one of these systems that are popular to use in hotels, airports and for other sorts of network access to a larger audience.
 The